 Indie

 Indie was found as a stray in Indiana and taken in by a good Samaritan.
 They tried to find placement for her at nearby sanctuaries, however no one had room.
 When we found out about her, we knew she’d be a great fit with Sylvie.
 It took some planning but we were able to bring her home in December 2023.
+Indie has a strong personality, but she’s also very sensitive and LOVES to have her forehead scratched and her belly rubbed.

 In Memorium